brikis98/terraform-up-and-running-code/code/terraform/02-intro-to-terraform-syntax/one-server/README.md

 This folder contains an example [Terraform](https://www.terraform.io/) template that deploys a single server (using [EC2](https://aws.amazon.com/ec2/)) in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).

-For more info, please see Chapter 2, "An Introduction to Terraform Syntax", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.
+For more info, please see Chapter 2, "Getting started with Terraform", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.

 ## Pre-requisites